johsieders/essays/content/23-is-science-a-threat.md

 and so on.
 Fair enough, why not?
 But who cares?

-### 7 Evolution Revisited
+### Appendix A: Evolution Revisited
-The evolution argument can lead us a long way:
-I said earlier that both the hard and soft sciences are an eternal discourse, a sequence of competing theories that come and go without ever reaching a conclusion.
+The evolution argument can lead us a long way: I said earlier that both the hard and soft sciences are an eternal discourse, a sequence of competing theories that come and go without ever reaching a conclusion.
-Let's assume that selection also applies to physical theories: the ones we use (Newton, Einstein, quantum physics) are the ones that haven't disappeared like those of Aristotle and countless others: published, criticised, refuted, forgotten.
+Let's assume that selection also applies to physical theories: the ones we use (Newton, Einstein, quantum mechanics) are the ones that haven't disappeared like those of Aristotle and countless others: published, criticised, refuted, forgotten.
 Then Schrödinger's brilliant idea (replacing particles with wave functions) is like a building still standing among many others that have collapsed.
+But all physical theories may be replaced by better ones.
 Now, take the question of morality:
-Moral systems have varied greatly throughout human history and across the countries of the world: we have seen human sacrifice, torture, capital punishment, slavery, vendetta, all of which seem to have been to be outlawed by now, at least in most Western countries.
+Moral systems have varied greatly throughout human history and across the countries of the world: we have seen human sacrifice, torture, capital punishment, slavery, vendetta, all of which seem to have been outlawed by now, at least in most Western countries.
 Here is the argument:
-The society with a better moral system has a better chance of survival.
+Societies benefit from a good moral system, they have a better chance of survival.
 Vendetta, for example, is a bad system that undermines the future of the country, so it is almost gone.
-If it is true that moral systems are subject to Darwinian selection, then they are unlikely to converge on an ultimate solution, and there is no point in searching for one.
-Instead, we are all a part of this eternal discourse, taking sides, defending our favourites and fighting all the others.
+If it is true that moral systems are subject to Darwinian selection, then they are unlikely to converge on an ultimate solution.
+All imaginable moral systems compete on the same battlefield, and some turn out to be more successful than others.
+The liberal, democratic systems many of us prefer is by no means granted to be the ultimate solution, it is just one of many competing systems.
+We are all a part of an eternal discourse, taking sides, defending our favourites and fighting all the others.
 Notice that this is exactly the opposite of the anything-goes attitude of moral relativity.

+### Appendix B: Truth and Reality
+Here is another question: Given their precarious existence, can physical theories contain any kind of truth?
+If anything, classical physics is true in an ideal space with no friction and dimensions that go straight to infinity.
+But there is no such ideal space.
+As far as I am concerned, I am quite happy with the subjective value of models in terms of usefulness and insight, and I see little interest in the search for a higher truth.
+Moreover, truth is generally thought to be immutable, absolute, in stark contrast to the tentative nature of scientific theories.
+We can replace theories, but not truth.

+A related question is that of reality.
+How real are the physical laws?
+Again, I am quite happy with the idea that theories exist in our brains and that they only describe nature without being part of it.
+A falling stone is unaware of Newton's laws, a whirling leave is unaware of the equation of motion that governs its trajectory.
+I cannot see, for example, what it means to say that *an electron is real*.
+We have the equations, we can predict the outcome of experiments, and that's quite an achievement.
+We have to give up good old ideas such as simultaneity, time and much more.
+We can give up outdated theories, but not reality.

 References